-The maximum credit exposure to any client, or counterparty, or group of closely related counterparties as of 31 December 2020 is nil (31 December 2019: BD 27 million).
+The maximum credit exposure to any client, or counterparty, or group of closely related counterparties as of 31 December 2021 is nil (31 December 2020: nil).

-iii) Collateral
+iii.
+Collateral

 The Group holds collateral against loans in the form of mortgages on residential property.
 Management assessed that collateral value is above carrying value.
 Collateral is not usually held against placements.